 - Company Site

-You will also probably want to avoid offshore services that are likely running sweatshops with the most basic web scraping tools.
-It’s tempting because of the low cost per lead and the sheer volume they can provide.
-However, the low price comes at an extremely high cost: poor quality.
+You also probably want to avoid offshore services that are using the most basic web scraping tools.
+It’s tempting, because of the low cost per lead and the sheer volume they can provide.
+However, the low price comes at an extremely high cost — poor quality data.

 Data has a limited shelf life.
-The Department of Labor reports that more than 10 million people change jobs each year in the US, which continues to grow as employee tenure declines.
+The Department of Labor reports that more than 10 million people change jobs each year in the US.
+This number is only going up as employee tenure declines.

-If that sounds a little low, don’t worry — you can enrich your data and filling in the gaps by cross-referencing with other providers.
+If that sounds a little low, don’t worry, you can enrich your data and fill in the gaps by cross-referencing with other providers.
 Which brings me to another important point — don’t rely on any one single provider.

-You should have the information you need to narrow your list down to a few providers.
-Now, it’s time to call and ask some key questions, such as:
+At this point, you should have enough information to narrow your list down to a few providers.
+It’s time to call and ask some key questions.

-- Do you test and maintain the quality of your database for accurate information?
-If how frequently?
+➡ Do you test and maintain the quality of your database for accurate information?
+If so, how frequently?

 Make sure to dig a little deeper with every question to get the full picture of how they get their information and check its accuracy.
 Don’t let flaky or ambiguous answers slide.

-When you talk to a rep, asses how easy it is to work with the vendor.
-No matter how accurate their data is, they must be responsive and provide a good overall experience.
+When you talk to a rep, assess how easy it is to work with the vendor.
+No matter how accurate their data is, they must be responsive and willing to work with you.

 Some vendors will also offer to test your existing data to make sure they do not provide duplicate records in data sets that you purchase.
 They can also gauge the state of your current data health and make recommendations for maintenance.